 $show=home$hide=mobile

-Julius Choudhury is an experienced journalist and content strategist, a writer, a web designer and developer, and an entrepreneur.
-He is the founder and CEO of dearJulius.com Inc., a New York-based media company.
-Julius is also the Editor in Chief of a New York-based online newspaper, the Daily News, and a web portal, dearJulius.com.
+Julius Choudhury is an experienced journalist and content strategist, writer and ghostwriter, photographer, graphic designer, web designer and developer, and entrepreneur.
+He is the founder and CEO of dearJulius.com Inc., a New York-based media company, and serves as the editor in chief of the New York–based online newspaper Daily News and the digital platform dearJulius.com.

-Julius Choudhury also holds the position of Editor at a Bangladeshi news agency, the News Network of Bangladesh (NNB), showcasing his commitment to quality journalism and his influence in his home country.
+In Bangladesh, Julius Choudhury has built a strong record as editor of the national news agency News Network of Bangladesh (NNB), reflecting his continued commitment to credible journalism and public-interest reporting in his home country.

 $hide=mobile